PortAGuy/thrall-helper/README.md

   - Only matches game messages instead of all messages for the two regex options.
 - Reminder Style
   - Changes the style or text of the reminder box
+- Custom Text
+  - Allows for custom text in the reminder box if the custom text style is selected

 ## Examples
 ### Flashing Enabled